 The terminating SIP UA receives the SIP INVITE, and SIP processing of the call according to NS/EP Priority Service procedures continues to set up the media end-to-end.

 The above call flow is intended to be illustrative and does not impose any restrictions on service provider implementations.
-Other approaches, not shown in Figure 4-2, are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP TS 24.229 [Ref 9]) using HTTP with Application Servers to sign and verify the SIP RPH field.
+Other approaches, not shown in Figure 4-2, are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions to sign and verify the SIP RPH field.

 Procedures for SIP RPH Signing